DevJamGroup/Projects-List/.github/ISSUE_TEMPLATE/project_idea.md

 Name of your project

 **Project Description**
-Description of your project (What it is, what it does, how it works etc...)
+Description of your project (Try to be as detailed as you can!)

 **Project Difficulty**
 Beginner, Intermediate, Advanced